Film and TV drama

 - Communication: work as a team, share information with heads of departments

-- Budgeting: keep recordings of spending and control it
+- Budgeting: keep records of spending and control it

 Who does a production coordinator work with?